 The term "return to work" stands for structures, measures and activities that enable an early return to work after long-term sickness.
 This requires, above all, cooperation between key workplace players and treating physicians and therapists.

 Many companies have recognised and understood the signs of the times and put great emphasis on cross-company networked health management.
 Stay at Work and Return to Work are two sides of one coin: approaches for prevention, early detection and reintegration should interlock here effectively.

-The focus of a comprehensive RTW process is on returning employees and their motivation to return: the process is a dialogue-oriented aiming understanding between the treatingphysicians, therapists, those affected and key workplace players.
-It starts already with the work incapacity, is part of the treatment and therapy, and ends with the return to work.
+The focus of a comprehensive RTW process is on returning employees and their motivation to return: the process is a dialogue-oriented process aiming at understanding between the treatingphysicians, therapists, those affected and key workplace players.
+It already with the work incapacity, is part of the treatment and therapy, and ends with the return to work.